smarchenko/SitecoreDI.NSubstitute.Helper/README.md

 **Note**: the package does not reference Sitecore API nuget package so that it does not require Sitecore infrastructure.
 Please add references to Sitecore.Kernel file manually.

+**Note** The solution is referencing some Sitecore assemblies taken from the [official public NuGet server](https://sitecore.myget.org/gallery/sc-packages)

 ## Creating Item structures
 FakeItem class allows to initialize the item with the most useful properties easily.
 This class also allows to create item structures in a few lines of code.